 Condition: There were no monthly reports submitted to the County Clerk for the Sheriff Cattle or Sheriff Cash Bonds.
-Sheriff Service accounts were not being reported on the appropriate forms.
+The County Clerk, Treasurer, and Sheriff Service accounts were not being reported on the appropriate forms for monthly reporting.

 Effect: Failure to report activity from the depository accounts results in ineffective control of monies received.